 - Who is providing this protection (the travel business's name and ATOL number)

-Your ATOL Certificate will also tell you what to do if your travel company stops operating.
+Your ATOL Certificate will also tell you what to do if your travel business stops operating.
 Read the full terms of the Air Travel Trust Payment Policy.

 There are three kinds of ATOL Certificate:

 For trips sold on or after 1 July 2018

 - Package Single Contract (view sample Package - Single Contract Certificate)

 - Package Multi Contract (view sample Package - Multi Contract Certificate)

 - ATOL protected Flight Only (view sample ATOL Protected Flight Only Certificate)